Private Uganda Journey

 Travel east through roadside markets, sugarcane country, and small towns toward Jinja, where the Nile begins its long northward story.

 The day is kept flexible.
-You may take a calm boat cruise to the Source of the Nile, linger by the river, or add white-water rafting, tubing, or quad biking if you want the journey to open with more energy.
+You may take a calm boat cruise to the Source of the Nile, linger by the river, or add white-water rafting, tubing, quad biking, or a sundowner cruise if you want the journey to open with more energy.
+The birdlife around some Nile islands is prolific, and monitor lizards are often seen basking in the sun.

 • Private drive to Jinja through eastern Uganda